Skip to main content

 You can execute SQL queries against each database using the read and write methods.
 The read method is used for queries that return data, while the write method is used for queries that modify data.

-Why is there a difference between read and write? write queries must mount the disk with a delegation to ensure it has exclusive write access to the database file, while read queries can be executed without a delegation in parallel.
+Why is there a difference between read and write? write queries need exclusive write access to the database file, while many read queries can be executed in parallel.

 You can execute multiple queries in a single transaction using the transaction method.
 This ensures that either all queries succeed or none of them are applied.